Connecticut National Guard Supports COVID-19 Testing Sites

 U.S. Army Sgt.
-Michael Melendez Lopez, 248th Engineer Company heavy equipment operator, directs traffic at a state-supported COVID-19 testing site in Middletown, Connecticut, Jan.
-6, 2022.
-The Connecticut National Guard supported 24 testing sites throughout the state in response to an increase in COVID-19 cases.
+Jason Labonte, 250th Engineer Company bridge builder crew member, hands a patient information label to a patient at a state-supported COVID-19 testing site in New Britain, Connecticut, Jan.
+10, 2022.
+The Connecticut National Guard assisted operations at 24 testing sites in response to an increase in COVID-19 cases throughout the state.
 (U.S. Air National Guard photo by 2nd Lt.
 Steven Tucker)

 |Date Taken: